๐ŸŒฟAskJapanPharmacist

 • Wellness-food and pharmaceutical companies (House Wellness, Zeria, Kowa) developing the category as their own niche

-Important caveat upfront: These products are classified as Class 3 OTC medicines, designated quasi-drugs, or soft drinks/health foods โ€” and the classification differs product by product (see the Hepalyse table below).
+Important caveat upfront: These products are classified as Class 2 or Class 3 OTC medicines, designated quasi-drugs, soft drinks / dietary supplements (health foods), foods with function claims, or foods with nutrient function claims โ€” and the classification differs product by product (see the Hepalyse table below).
 The approved or permitted labeling generally reads "nourishment, vitamin supplementation, recovery from physical fatigue."
 Japanese law generally does not allow these products to claim they "cure a hangover."
 Treat them as products positioned for nutritional support and general fortification, not as hangover treatments.

 2. Products people use around drinking